Feeling Defeated? Prioritize!

 It can be difficult to say no to family and close friends.
 It is often easier to set limits with associates than it is to budget the time that you allot to immediate family and best friends.
 Often family will feel that there is a You don't mean me policy in place for them and it can create somewhat of an uncomfortable situation in the early stages of your prioritization.
 This will get easier.

 You can have the people that you love understand why there is a specific amount of energy that they are allotted.
 Use feelings to explain your budget.
-For example when explaining why the grandchildren can't come for the weekend explain that your job or your health has to comes first, and although it is an unfortunate priority, it is one that must occur.
+For example when explaining why the grandchildren can't come for the weekend explain that your job or your health has to comes first and although it is an unfortunate priority it is one that must occur.
+You can still spend time with them but perhaps of a shorter duration ie; an ice cream cone together.

 Reassure them of your love and their importance in your life and insure that you do spend time with them as soon as you are able to.
 If they understand exactly how loved and appreciated they really are then they are also usually only too willing to give you the time and space that you need.